Skip to content

 Install Trimble.Xchange.Connector.CLI as a .NET tool

 The recommended way to install the CLI is to install it as a global .NET Tool.
 This will automatically download the appropriate package for your system and make the Xchange command available in your environment PATH, as well as enable easy updates when new versions are released.
-Ensure that the .NET Core SDK v7.0 or higher is installed on your system.
+Ensure that the .NET Core SDK v7.0 or higher is installed on your system, with a preference to a long term support version.

 Install Trimble.Xchange.Connector.CLI as a .NET global tool: